emnlp2020/emnlp2020-website/src/pages/schedule/index.md

 ---

 Times are displayed in your local timezone.
 This is a preliminary schedule and subject to change.
 Search by author and title is available on the [accepted paper listing](/papers/main).
+For presenters, more detail will follow soon about the formats of the presentations.